greg-raven/grus/_posts/2016-11-22-no-new-legislation-needed-to-complete-border-fence.md

 ---
-title: 'No new legislation needed to complete border fence'
+title: "No new legislation needed to complete border fence"
 layout: post
 categories:
 - Letters